 You may not use your notes or textbook during the exam; if English is your second language, you may use a dictionary.
 You will not need a calculator.

-The exam will consist of 36 questions, each worth 1.25 points.
-About 30 will be of the format you've seen on the previous exams: I will describe a data set, and you will say what the best statistical test to use would be.
+The exam will consist of 30 questions, each worth 1.5 points.
+About 25 will be of the format you've seen on the previous exams: I will describe a data set, and you will say what the best statistical test to use would be.
 Your answers must be specific.
 For chi-squared or G-tests, you must specify whether it is a goodness-of-fit test or test of independence.
 For t-tests, you must specify one-sample, Student's two-sample, Welch's two-sample, or paired.
 For anovas, you must specify Fisher's one-way, Welch's one-way, two-way, or nested.
 If the answer is a two-way anova, you must specify with or without replication.
 For regression, you must specify linear regression, polynomial regression, multiple regression, simple logistic regression, or multiple logistic regression.
-If there are two equally appropriate tests (such as G-test or chi-squared test, t-test or one-way anova), you must only put one down.
+If there are two equally appropriate tests (such as G-test or chi-squared test, two-sample t-test or one-way anova), you must only put one down.
 For the purposes of this exam, "correlation" and "linear regression" are considered equivalent; you may write down one or the other, or write "correlation/linear regression."

 Unless something in the question makes it clear that an assumption is violated, you should assume that all data meet the parametric assumptions (normality and homoscedasticity) and that all correlation/regressions are linear and independent.